 What is Frass?

-Frass is a natural by-product of insect farming.
+Soldier frass is a natural by-product of insect farming.
 It is what remains after insects break down plant material, in our case, Black Soldier Fly.
 It's rich in nutrients, beneficial microorganisms and chitin - a natural compound that supports plant immunity, stimulates soil biology, and appears to be naturally off-putting to slugs and snails.
-It has a balanced NPK profile that releases gradually as soil life breaks it down, making it particularly effective for improving both fertility and biological activity at the same time.
+It has a balanced NPK fertiliser profile that releases gradually as soil life breaks it down, making it particularly effective for improving both fertility and biological activity at the same time.
 It's certified organic, completely circular, and one of the most considered soil improvers available.

 How to use frass